 Q: Have audition dates been scheduled?

 A: Yes.
-Dates will be scheduled throughout the spring and early summer and the schedule will be posted on our website. www.casa-arts.org or one may call 717-732-8450 for other dates and times.
+Dates will be scheduled throughout late winter and spring and the schedule will be posted on our website. www.casa-arts.org or one may call 717-732-8450 for other dates and times.

 Q: What is the cost to attend?